-https://home.army.mil/Novosel/index.php/about/garrison/dps
+For more information, visit: https://home.army.mil/novosel/index.php/about/garrison/dps

-- Must wear approved bicycle helmet, brightly colored outer garment during day & reflective material at night. - When riding at night, bicycles and non-motorized scooters must - have reflectors visible from all directions and - an operable headlamp emitting white light visible from a distance of at least 500 ft. - Skateboards, non-motorized scooters, skates, rollerblades - - Must wear Helmet, elbow pads, and knee pads - Parking on Grass is prohibited - Parking on a seeded area (on grass, soil, or area not surfaced and marked for parking) could result in loss of points from on-post driving privilege
+- Must obey traffic laws. - Must wear approved bicycle helmet, brightly colored outer garment during day & reflective material at night. - When riding at night, bicycles and non-motorized scooters must - have reflectors visible from all directions and - an operable headlamp emitting white light visible from a distance of at least 500 ft. - Skateboards, non-motorized scooters, skates, rollerblades, etc. - - Must wear Helmet, elbow pads, and knee pads - Parking on Grass is prohibited - Parking on a seeded area (on grass, soil, or area not surfaced and marked for parking) could result in loss of points from on-post driving privilege